CONCLAVE

 Luke 15:7 "… there will be rejoicing in heaven over one sinner who repents than over ninety-nine righteous persons…"

-DONATIONS
+DONATIONS & OFFERINGS

-Let’s schedule a workshop for your group.
+Let’s schedule a workshop for your team.

 Contact us for more information.